Joyeta16/Spotify-Wrapped-Overview/README.md

 #### Created a Calendar Table:

-- Built a calendar table with the following fields:
+- Built a calendar table in Power Query with the following fields:

-  - Year, Date, Month Name, Month (for sorting), Week of Month, Weekdays, and Weekday Sort (for sorting).
+  - Year, Date, Month Name, Month (for sorting), Week of Month, Weekdays, and Weekday Sort (for sorting), Month_name_short (for specific visual), Week_Name_full (for specific visual).

 #### Generated Unique Track Identifiers:

 - Created a calculated column in DAX to generate a unique_uri_track column, ensuring accurate identification of tracks with the same title but different identifiers.

-#### Added Weekday/Weekend Classification:
+#### Added Daytype Classification:

 - Created a calculated column in the calendar table using DAX to classify dates as weekday or weekend for time-based analysis.